aegrumet/simple-gan-img/README.md

 Clone this repository.

-Cange to the repo directory, create and activate new python environment
+Change to the repo directory, create and activate new python environment

 ```sh
 cd simple-gan-img